Walking a Dog After Eating: What Every Owner Should Know

 • Heavy panting

-If you notice these, contact your vet immediately.
+If you notice these signs, contact your veterinarian immediately.

 Rule 5: Consider Age and Health

-Puppies may handle activity better, but they still need time to digest.
-Senior dogs or dogs with medical conditions need extra care.
+Puppies may tolerate activity better but still need time to digest.

-Dogs with sensitive stomachs especially benefit from structured routines.
+Dogs with sensitive stomachs benefit most from structured routines.

 Rule 6: Plan Feeding Around Walks